Finn-ish A list of American companies borrowing Finnish words.*

 Raaka

-Raaka makes high-end chocolate in Red Hook.
-It's unroasted, so the Finnish word for raw feels appropriate.
+Raaka makes high-end chocolate in Red Hook, Brooklyn.
+Their chocolate is unroasted, so the Finnish word for raw feels appropriate.

 Vuori